cgalmeida/cgalmeida/README.md

 Hey 👋🏻,

-I am a Software Engineer from Brasil .
-I am interested in, write about and develop (open source) software solutions for and with JavaScript, TypeScript, ReactJs and NodeJS.
+I am a Software Engineer from Brasil.

 ## 📬 Get in touch